 The temple is so popular that there is actually a famous expression in the region, “to jump off the stage at Kiyomizu” which is the Japanese way to say “to take the plunge”.

-One of the most amazing things about the Kiyomizu-dera, is the terrace of the temple that offers a breathtaking view over the city and also the wooden hills which surrounded the temple.
+One of the most amazing things about the Kiyomizu-Dera is the terrace of the temple that offers a breathtaking view of the city and also the wooden hills which surrounded the temple.